xmartlabs/android-snapshot-publisher/README.md

 ```

 - `versionNameFormat` defines the Android Version Name for the delivered build.
-    The default value is the current version name and the short-hash commit joined by a hyphen.
+    The default value is the current version name and the short-hash commit, joined by a hyphen.

     The possible variables for this value are:
     - `{currentVersionName}`: The current version name.
-    - `{commitHash}`: The hash id of the current git commit in the short format.
+    - `{commitHash}`: The current git commit hash, in the short format.

     This value can be updated using these optional variables.
-    For example, if you want to keep the current version name and the hash commit and add a custom suffix such as `-SNAPSHOT`, you must assign `'{currentVersionName}-{commitHash}-SNAPSHOT'` to the `versionNameFormat`.
+    For example, if you want to keep the current version name and the hash commit and add a custom suffix such as `-SNAPSHOT`, you must assign the value `'{currentVersionName}-{commitHash}-SNAPSHOT'` to the `versionNameFormat` variable.

 ### Release notes
-The release notes block allows you to perform build release notes customizations.
+The `releaseNotes` block allows you to perform build release notes customizations.
 All fields in that block are optional and their default values are:

 ```groovy